kobylyanskiy/edge-docs/docs/quickstart.md

     * Leave the default port (14550) as is
     * Click `OK` button

-After these steps you’ll see the new link added with your the name you specified
+After these steps you’ll see the new link added with the name you specified

 * Now you can connect to Edge, press connect for the created link